University of Southern Mississippi

 Top Programs

 The fields University of Southern Mississippi awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for University of Southern Mississippi's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for University of Southern Mississippi's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-As a public institution in Hattiesburg, Mississippi, University of Southern Mississippi keeps admissions accessible, extending offers to roughly 99% of those who apply.
+As a public institution in Hattiesburg, Mississippi, University of Southern Mississippi admits most of the students who apply; the acceptance rate is roughly 99%.
 Admitted students typically arrive with an average SAT score near 1,190.
-The school reports a graduation rate of roughly 50%.
+The graduation rate is roughly 50%.

-Ten years out, alumni of University of Southern Mississippi report median earnings of $44,140; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of University of Southern Mississippi report median earnings of $44,140, a figure worth comparing against the cost of attendance before enrolling.

-University of Southern Mississippi is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.14%, among the highest in the country.
-Access is a real strength here: roughly 12.7% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+University of Southern Mississippi is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.14%, among the highest in the country.
+Access is a real strength here.
+Roughly 12.7% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 16.9% go on to reach the top of the income ladder.
-The median family income of students sits near $76,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $76,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at University of Southern Mississippi, with an economic connectedness score of 1.23 (about 1.0 is the national norm).
-Its friending bias is low (0.03), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at University of Southern Mississippi.
+Its economic connectedness score is 1.23, where about 1.0 is the national norm.
+Its friending bias is low (0.03), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 7% of students take part in civic and volunteering activity.

 Similar Schools